 See the OSH Answers Hand Washing - Reducing the Risk of Common Infections for more details.

 This OSH Answers document will discuss other methods beyond hand washing that can also help to slow or stop the spread of infections.

 Ways you can reduce or slow the spread of infections include:

 Workplaces can help by:

 In the event of a pandemic flu, the Public Health Agency of Canada states that wearing masks when face-to-face with coughing individuals will not be practical or helpful if the infection or virus has entered the community.
 Special handling of linen or waste contaminated with secretions from persons thought to be or who are sick is not required.

-In most workplaces and homes, cleaning floors, walls, doorknobs, etc with soap and water is very adequate.
-In some workplaces, such as a hospital or health care facility, further cleaning can be done with the following:
+In most workplaces and homes, cleaning floors, walls, doorknobs, etc. with regular disinfectants or soap and water is very adequate.
+In some workplaces, such as a hospital or health care facility, specific cleaning and disinfection steps are often required.

 Social distancing is a strategy where you try to avoid crowded places, large gatherings of people or close contact with a group of people.
 In these situations, viruses can easily spread from person to person.
 In general, a distance of one metre (3 feet) will slow the spread of a disease, but more distance is more effective.

 Should social distancing be recommended, steps to follow include: